War (2019 film): Plot

-Khalid is posthumously honoured for his bravery and sacrifice, while his mother, Nafeesa, receives an award from the Prime Minister, on his behalf.
-Kabir, who is still officially designated a traitor by both the army and RAW, now takes care of Ruhi, Naina's daughter.
-After having a chat with Luthra, Kabir agrees to a covert mission to kill Haqqani.
-Later, Kabir and Ruhi surf together at Bondi Beach in Sydney, fulfilling Naina's wish of surfing with her.
+Khalid is posthumously honoured for his sacrifice, while his mother Nafeesa receives an award from the Prime Minister on his behalf.
+Kabir later meets up with Luthra, who is revealed to be aware of his defection; the former informs the latter he is better off working outside the system since everybody seems to have a price for him.
+Later, Kabir and Ruhi surf together at Bondi Beach in Sydney, fulfilling Naina's wish of surfing with her, while Luthra calls him to complete an incomplete mission of killing Haqqani.